mapbender/mapbender-documentation/en/development/controllers.rst

 Backend
 ~~~~~~~
-The backend is handled by the ManagerBundle, which provides (will provide) an consistent backend for managing all aspects of an Mapbender application: applications, layers, elements, users, settings.
+The backend is handled by the ManagerBundle, which provides (will provide) a consistent backend for managing all aspects of a Mapbender application: applications, layers, elements, users, settings.

-For each section a own controller class exists within this bundle:
+For each section an own controller class exists within this bundle:

 * ApplicationController - Manage applications
 * GroupController - Manage user groups